WordPress is an open source content management system (CMS) that has been available since 2003.

 Who should use Joomla?

-In general, we’d recommend Joomla to people who have an existing level of web design.
 This doesn’t mean that Joomla is inaccessible to beginners, but the depth of customisation that Joomla provides is sometimes too overwhelming for newcomers.

 Don’t be put off by Joomla’s dwindling user base!
 The platform is definitely a great WordPress alternative that anyone building a website should be considering.